Catholic Church in the Nordic countries: History

-In Sweden, a patent letter of tolerance rescinded anti-Catholic laws and Catholics were once again allowed to settle and practice their religion in 1781 under Gustavus III.
+In Sweden, a patent letter of tolerance rescinded some of the anti-Catholic laws and Catholics were once again allowed to settle and practice their religion in 1781 under Gustavus III.
 The Vicariate Apostolic of Sweden was founded in 1783.
 It was elevated to a diocese in 1953.

 The Norwegian Constitution of 1814 denied Jews and Catholics (particularly Jesuits) entrance in Norway.
 It also stated that attendance in a Lutheran church was compulsory.
 The ban on Catholics was lifted in 1842, and the ban on Jews was lifted in 1851.
 At first, there were multiple restrictions on the practice of Catholicism; only foreign citizens were allowed to practice, and after the first post-reformation parish was founded in 1843, Catholics were only allowed to celebrate Mass in this one parish.
 In 1845, with the passing of the Dissenter Act, most restrictions on non-Lutheran Christian denominations were lifted, and Catholics were now allowed to practice their religion freely and invite most religious orders to settle in the country.
 However, members of the Society of Jesus would not be allowed to enter Norway until 1956.